 Most of the AEM component development is not using JSPs but using HTML Templating language (earlier known as Sightly).
 This stage also involves dialog building (in XML), and client library development (specific to AEM development).
 These let you add content dynamically to the components as provided by the dialog box.
 Most of the logic can be accomplished using the HTML Templating language, and the complex ones can be achieved using Java code.

-4. AEM OSGi and Servlets development:
+4. AEM OSGi and Servlets development

-An AEM developer is required to know about OSGi framework, annotations, and the general life-cycle of OSGi component.
+An AEM developer is required to know about the OSGi framework, annotations, and the general life-cycle of the OSGi component.
 He/she may also need to use an OSGi Service instead of just stating it as an OSGi component.

-5. AEM DevOps and Production Support:
+5. AEM DevOps and Production Support

 An AEM developer will still be on holder even after the actual development is concluded.
-With the advent of CI/CD systems as like Jenkins, the code can move to any of the environments (ranging from Dev, Staging, Pre-Prod, and UAT).
+With the advent of CI/CD systems like Jenkins, the code can move to any of the environments (ranging from Dev, Staging, Pre-Prod, and UAT).

-In this article, we have explored in detail about every major concept of AEM.
-AEM is an absolute way for the marketers to build value and also at the same time maintain the personal touch.
-AEM can be mentioned as the most sophisticated out of the box solution that is available for the marketing strategists who can leverage the features to complete marketing strategy implementation in the shortest time possible.
+In this article, we have explored in detail every major concept of AEM.
+AEM is an absolute way for marketers to build value and also at the same time maintain a personal touch.
+AEM can be mentioned as the most sophisticated out-of-the-box solution that is available for the marketing strategists who can leverage the features to complete marketing strategy implementation in the shortest time possible.

 We have discussed in detail the use cases where AEM finds its usage and also understood the various roles that an AEM developer is expected to play in the actual development process.
-We have taken utmost care in providing the most accurate details in this article, but we would still advice to go through the official documentation before you make any purchase decisions.
+We have taken utmost care in providing the most accurate details in this article, but we would still advise going through the official documentation before you make any purchase decisions.